firozkhan18/technologies-notes/Microservices-Architecture-LI.md

 Scenario Details: The architecture supports evolving business needs, offering a scalable and highly available cloud system using Azure's platform as a service (PaaS).
 It's particularly suited for OLTP workloads that serve an international user base and require flexible scaling.

 Source: Azure Architecture Blog

+## 🚀 Boost Your API Performance: Key Strategies for Success! 🚀

+In today's fast-paced digital world, ensuring your API performs at its best is crucial.
+Here are some effective strategies to enhance your API performance:

+🔹 Caching: Reduce repetitive database queries by storing frequently accessed data.
+Tools like Redis or Memcached can provide lightning-fast data retrieval.
+🔹 Asynchronous Logging: Keep your main operations running smoothly by logging data asynchronously.
+Leverage log aggregation tools like ELK Stack for efficient monitoring and analysis.
+🔹 Payload Compression: Compress your payloads with Gzip or Brotli to minimize data transfer size, resulting in faster response times.
+🔹 Connection Pooling: Manage and reuse database connections with connection pools to reduce overhead and optimize performance.
+Tailor your pool size to fit your workload.
+🔹 Database Optimization: Use pagination to handle large datasets efficiently and optimize your queries and indexing for quicker execution.
+Avoid the N+1 problem by fetching related data in a single query.
+🔹 Load Balancing: Distribute requests across multiple servers to maintain high availability and even load distribution.
+Implement health checks to ensure all servers are in top shape.

+By implementing these strategies, you can ensure your API is robust, responsive, and ready to meet the demands of your users.